zulip/zulip-gci/tasks/submit-a-pull-request.md

 The mentors will verify that you successfully created a pull request with 2 commits, first adding the file and then editing it to contain your username.
+Once you've signed the Dropbox CLA, your pull request will be merged.
 Congratulations!
 You've learned the basics of GitHub workflow.

 Zulip has a detailed guide on how we use GitHub for our server project